octoml/octoai-textgen-cookbook/doctalk/frontend/README.md

 ## Project Overview

 This is a Next.js frontend for the Python backend available in this repo.
 It uses the AWS Lambda function option mentioned there to output a RAG Chat Application with the documentation of two products: Pinecone and OctoAI.
-The frontend is currently hardcoded to use the Pinecone docs, but that can be swapped easily for your own RAG dataset.

 ## Features